HaoKang-Timmy/finetune/README.md

 Since Imagenet is too slow to train, I use CIFAR10 to implement these strategy.

-## same lr in each layer vs separate lr
+## Standard Fine-tuning vs separate lr

 Same